gowtham1361/frontend-nanodegree-mobile-portfolio/README.md

 * <a href="http://getbootstrap.com/components/">Bootstrap's Components</a>

+RUNNING INSTRUCTIONS:
+*open the index.html in your browser
+*then click the various links on the project portfolio site.

 changes made for website optimizations:

 * compressed the images to be displayed on the index.html and placed it in img/optimizedImages in the repository